Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 • Gutter cleaning: before winter rains (critical in hillside properties like Laguna's Top of the World)

-• Pool/spa service: weekly chemical balance, quarterly equipment inspection
+• Pool and spa service: weekly chemical balance, quarterly equipment inspection

 • Appliance check: annual inspection of major systems (water heater, dishwasher, disposal)

-This proactive approach costs owners $1,200–$2,400/year depending on property size and amenities.
-But it prevents the $5,000–$15,000 emergency repairs that result from deferred maintenance—and it keeps tenants happy.
+This proactive approach costs owners twelve hundred to twenty-four hundred annually, depending on property size.
+But it avoids the five-to-fifteen-thousand-dollar emergency repairs that result from deferred work.
+It keeps tenants happy.
 A tenant who never experiences a broken AC in July or a flooded garage in January is a tenant who renews.

 Financial Transparency and Owner Communication

-• Monthly financial statements delivered by the 10th of each month, detailing rent collected, expenses paid, and net owner distribution
+• Monthly financial statements delivered by the 10th of each month, covering rent collected, expenses paid, net owner distribution

-• Quarterly portfolio reviews for owners with multiple properties, including occupancy trends, maintenance spend, and market rent analysis
+• Quarterly portfolio reviews for multi-property owners, tracking occupancy trends, maintenance spend, market rent analysis

-• Renewal recommendations with data: we don't just say "renew at $X"—we show comps, explain our reasoning, and forecast the cost of turnover if the tenant walks
+• Renewal recommendations backed by data (I don't just say "renew at $X"; I show comps, explain reasoning, forecast turnover cost if the tenant walks)

-• Maintenance transparency: every repair over $500 is approved in advance (unless it's an emergency), with photos and vendor quotes provided through our owner portal
+• Maintenance transparency: every repair over five hundred dollars gets pre-approval (unless it's an emergency), with photos and vendor quotes delivered through our owner portal

-This transparency builds trust.
-Owners understand that our 5.9% management fee isn't just about collecting rent—it's about protecting their asset, maximizing occupancy, and delivering predictable cash flow.
-When owners trust our judgment on renewals and rent pricing, we can execute retention strategies without friction.
+This builds trust.
+Owners see that what we do extends beyond rent collection.
+We protect their asset, maximize occupancy, deliver predictable cash flow.
+When owners trust our judgment on renewals and pricing, we execute retention strategies without friction.

 Data from Our Portfolio: What Works